Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Abstract

 \section{Abstract}

 We consider the $\Set{H}_2$-optimal feedback control problem, for the case in which the plant is passive with bounded $\Set{L}_2$ gain, and the feedback law is constrained to be output-strictly passive.
-In this circumstance, we show that this problem distills to a convex optimal control problem, in which the optimization domain is the associated Youla parameter for the closed-loop system.
-This enables the globally-optimal controller to be solved as an infinite-dimensional but convex optimization.
-Near-optimal solutions may be found through the finite-dimensional convex truncation of this infinite-dimensional domain.
+We show that this problem distills to a convex, infinite-dimensional optimal control problem, in which the optimization domain is the Youla parameter for the closed-loop system.
+We devise truncated, finite-dimensional optimizations to find sub-optimal controllers, and lower bounds on the optimal objective.
+Furthermore we show that both these optimizations converge to the optimal objective of the original infinite-dimensional problem as their respective domains are increased.
 The idea is demonstrated on a simple vibration suppression example.